 Having a small, compact printer is essential for any student moving away from home.
 It will help you print off late-night term papers, contracts, or scan a document when you need to.

 Inkjet printers tend to be small, lightweight, and have a wide range of features that make them perfect for students.
 Some models have high resolution to scan photos and print off colour presentations, and you can print and copy your papers or course work in a hurry.
+Those of the new generation will appreciate Wi-Fi-enabled printers that work with mobile apps so you can print directly from your phone, from anywhere, and have the printed document waiting for you when you get home.

 Mesh router is a must-have

-Having a strong Wi-Fi signal is important for studying, working, and gaming.
+Speaking of Wi-Fi, having a strong Wi-Fi signal is important for studying, working, and gaming.
 When you move from a family home into an apartment or dorm, you might experience lag and delay you’ve never had before because there are so many people in the area using the Internet.

 Smart home devices help you feel safe after moving away